trustbloc/trustbloc-did-method/docs/whitepaper/federated_sidetree.md

 This concrete design leverages:

 * IPFS and IPLD.
-* Sidetree protocol (assuming extension operation for a signed variation of create, as a checkpoint).
+* Sidetree protocol (assuming extension checkpoint operation).
 * Anchor strings as certificates.
   * Anchor strings stored within X.509 certificates.
   * Certificate transparency SCTs embedded into the anchor certificate, as proof that the anchor certificate has been submitted to one or more certificate transparency services.